pUrGe12/TerminAI_V2/README.md

 - [ ] Consider adding functionality to execute normal linux commands without having to pass it through the models.
 - [ ] Make sure that `response` is printed as "output: something" or "-> something" etc. Make it look better.
 - [ ] Remove the unnecessary delays please!
+- [ ] If the operating system is windows or mac, then generate that relevant command
+- [ ] Create a setup file that can be referenced by the models

+- [ ] Implement history!

 # Framework